sstevens2/ani_compare_dag/README.md

 This workflow is meant to run using HTCondor DAG's on a HTC system (UW CHTC).

-I originally set this up to run on a bunch of folders which were from the same phylum but you can often replace phylum with directory in many cases.
-I also modified it so it will do ANI comparisons between two directories instead of within.
+I originally set this up to run on a bunch of folders which contained genomes which were from the same phylum but you can put them all in one directory or split them into groups at your discretion.
+I later added a functionality so that with some setup changes it will run ANI comparisons between two directories instead of within every directory given.

 ### Setup